-Self-Evaluations, Student Evaluations, and Division Chair Evaluations will be conducted every year for the first three years of an instructor's employment, again during the sixth and tenth years of service, and then each five years thereafter (fifteenth, twentieth, etc.) Additional evaluation procedures will occur in necessary Deans will conduct the Division Chair Evaluations at their locations.
+Self-Evaluations, Student Evaluations, and Division Chair Evaluations will be conducted every year.
+Additional evaluation procedures will occur in necessary Deans will conduct the Division Chair Evaluations at their locations.
 Evaluation by the Vice President of Academic Affairs will be conducted on an as-needed basis.